|Discipline||Name||Details||Membership Required?||Read more|

 The ACP’s profits, once all production costs are covered, are divided among the collective members based on the division of shares specified on the application form- this could be one share per person, but it’s common for individuals wearing multiple hats to take on one and a half or two shares- an actor who is also the fight choreographer, for example, or a director taking on a substantial part of the production work.

 Co-productions with engagers who otherwise engage Artists under one of Equity’s agreements/policies are not permitted.

-i.e. any theatre who normally contracts artists under the CTA or ITA should not be co-producing with your company and thus getting your artists working for them for a profit-share instead of the required weekly minimums.
+Any theatre that normally contracts artists under the CTA or ITA should not be co-producing with your company and thus getting your artists working for them for a profit-share instead of the required weekly minimums.

-Established theatre managements/engagers are not permitted to “host” an ACP activity/production, or present them as part of a season, unless the activity/production qualifies under the Festival Policy or other contracting arrangements have been made with Equity.
+PACT theatres/engagers are not permitted to “host” an ACP activity/production, or present them as part of a season unless the activity/production qualifies under the Festival Policy or other contracting arrangements have been made with Equity.